 EU citizenship remains one of the most flexible and powerful options available, opening up freedom to live, work, study, do business, or retire across 30 safe and economically strong countries.

 And there’s no better EU Golden Visa program than Portugal’s, for flexibility, range of options, tax benefits, affordability, and timeline to citizenship.

-Learn more about getting EU citizenship via Portugal, with our detailed Portugal Golden Visa guide for 2023.
+Learn more about getting EU citizenship via Portugal – while you still can – with our detailed Portugal Golden Visa guide for 2023.